leo-leesco/fun/README.md

 features behind safe interfaces.
 We will study the important example of interior mutability.

-Next, we will focus on two recent research subject on Rust.
+Next, we will focus on two recent research subjects on Rust.
 First, it is possible to translate programs written in the safe fragment of Rust into a functional language, thus completely erasing state.
 This makes it possible to ease verification of Rust programs.
 Second, we will